535A59/ODENN-MPC/README.md

 ## update 03.10.2025

 1. the mpc_realtime.py is the latest code, which used the latest parameter and can view the result every 50 steps

+## update 06.10.2025

+change the optimization iteration from fix time to dymanic stop.